Ravenbtw/twitch-following/README.md

 # Twitch Following
-Web app that allows you to see who other Twitch users are following.
+Web app that shows you who other Twitch users are following.

 ![](https://i.imgur.com/HHLe40q.png)